 The number of mobile subscribers in Canada has steadily increased over the last few years.
-In 2020, more than 33 million Canadians were subscribed to wireless services from leading mobile service providers such as Bell Mobility, Rogers Wireless, or TELUS Mobility, marking a record year in subscriptions for most Canadian mobile telecommunications companies and a further step away from landline telephone usage.
-Canadians are also going wireless to browse the web: Mobile internet user penetration in Canada currently stands at an all-time high of 88.54 percent, and this gradual switch from desktop to mobile is increasingly showing in Canada’s distribution of online traffic.
+In 2021, almost 34.5 million Canadians were subscribed to wireless services from leading mobile service providers such as Bell Mobility, Rogers Wireless, or TELUS Mobility, marking a record year in subscriptions for most Canadian mobile telecommunications companies and a further step away from landline telephone usage.
+Canadians are also going wireless to browse the web: mobile internet user penetration in Canada currently stands at an all-time high of 93.6 percent, and this gradual switch from desktop to mobile is increasingly showing in Canada’s distribution of online traffic.

-What are the most popular mobile activities in Canada?According to a 2020 survey of Canadians, the majority of respondents reported spending 20 hours or less weekly online via their mobile devices.
-In line with North American and global digital trends, e-mail and social media usage are the leading mobile internet activities in Canada.
-Canada’s social media usage has seen particularly fast growth rates in recent years, as the ever-increasing selection of available apps and platforms continues to excite and engage online users of many ages.
+What are the most popular mobile activities in Canada?According to a survey of mobile users in Canada, as of June 2021, over 45 percent of respondents reported they could not live without their mobile phones.
+But what are the main activities and functionalities that make mobile phones such an important part of Canadians’ daily life?
+In line with North American and global digital trends, social media, emails, and instant messaging were the leading mobile internet activities in Canada.
+Canada’s social media usage has seen particularly strong growth in recent years, as the ever-increasing selection of available apps and platforms continues to excite and engage online users of many ages.

 Mobile app usage in CanadaIn 2021, users in Canada spent 4.22 hours per day engaging with mobile apps, up by over 20 percent compared to the previous year and by 35 percent compared to 2019.
 According to a recent Canadian consumer survey, internet browser apps and e-mail services were the most commonly used app categories in Canada.
 Social media and gaming were also among the most used app categories in the country, recording a penetration rate of 61 percent and 50 percent among smartphone users, respectively, as of May 2022.